-11. Income Taxes
+13. Income Taxes

-The provision for income taxes is based upon the estimated annual effective tax rates for the year applied to the current period income before tax plus the tax effect of any significant unusual items, discrete events or changes in tax law.
-Our operating subsidiaries are exposed to effective tax rates ranging from zero to approximately 42%.
-Fluctuations in the distribution of pre-tax income among our operating subsidiaries can lead to fluctuations of the effective tax rate in the consolidated financial statements.
-In the three-month periods ended March 31, 2011 and 2010, the effective tax rates were 21% and 20%, respectively.
+The provision for income taxes is based upon the estimated annual effective tax rates for the year applied to the current period income before tax.
+Our operating subsidiaries are exposed to effective tax rates ranging from zero to approximately 42% Fluctuations in the distribution of pre-tax income among our operating subsidiaries can lead to fluctuations of the effective tax rate.
+In the six-month periods ended June 30, 2011 and 2010, the effective tax rates were 18,2% and 9,4%, respectively.